-Most of the books I’ve read happen to be about some pretty terrible protagonists that would make even worse road trip companions: Raoul Duke I’m looking at you.
+Most of the books I’ve read happen to be about some pretty terrible protagonists who would make even worse road trip companions (Raoul Duke I’m looking at you.)
 Maybe Samwise Gamgee?
-He’s reliable and loyal and our trip would be a lot less stressful than the quest to save Middle Earth.
+He’s reliable, loyal and our trip would be a lot less stressful than the quest to save Middle Earth.

 What are you planning to do next?